September 6, 2015

 We all were created by God, for God, with a purpose.
 And that purpose is to bring Him glory.
 Bringing God glory means to show how valuable He is.
 Having that purpose stamped on our very being gives us inherent value.

 The thought of having a purpose becomes even weightier when we consider something beyond a general “purpose,” or “calling.”
-Our lives have a specific purpose and we are moving at a specific trajectory.
 We who know Jesus and are known by Him will be drastically changed.
 “For this perishable body must put on the imperishable, and this mortal body must put on immortality.”
 (1Co 15:53) This is where every life that knows Jesus is headed.
 And it isn’t just that we will be unable to die.
 We will be without sin, which is what brought about death in the first place.
-Our purpose, our destiny, is that we will one day be made like Jesus.
+Our purpose, our destiny, is to one day be made like Jesus.
 Do you feel the weight that adds to our value?

 Say to them, As I live, declares the Lord GOD, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live; turn back, turn back from your evil ways, for why will you die, O house of Israel?
 (Eze 33:11)

 We can hear the fervency in this verse.
 God does not take sadistic pleasure in even the wicked dying.
 He points out to Israel that there is an alternative to death.
 And He points out that the alternative (them living) is what He takes pleasure in.
 God’s lack of rejoicing in our dying and happiness in our living gives value to our lives.

 It is good to point out that God is not reveling in the pain, suffering, and death of anyone.
 It is also good to point out that because of God’s attitude toward life, our lives have value.
 But we can go beyond that.
-It is His purpose to one day completely destroy death.
+One day, He will destroy death.
 “For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.”
-(1Co 15:25-26) If He purposes to do it, it will be done without fail.
-If His love and valuing of life is so great that He will one day destroy death, we can enjoy a glimpse of that value here and now.
+(1Co 15:25-26) He loves and values life so much that He will one day destroy death.
+Doesn’t this show the value that our lives hold even now?

-Fifth, God is mindful of man.
+Fourth, God is mindful of man.
 Out of the vast universe, out of everything that is, God is aware of and concerned about human kind.
 The thought is staggering.
-I don’t think it can be said better than this:
+King David phrased this beautifully:

 When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, and the son of man that you care for him?
 Yet you have made him a little lower than the heavenly beings and crowned him with glory and honor.
 (Psa 8:3-5)

 If there is a nearly unmeasurable universe to consume God’s thoughts and He is not only aware of us, but His attention is fixed on us, that should tell us something.
-It should tell us that our lives are of value to Him.
-Out of all else of creation, our lives are valuable and precious to Him.
+It says that our lives are of value to Him.
+Out of all of creation, our lives are valuable and precious to Him.

 We can all appreciate the gift of life.
-But there is an aspect of living that not all experience.
+But there is an aspect of living that not everyone experiences.
 “And this is the testimony, that God gave us eternal life, and this life is in his Son.”
 (1Jn 5:11) We may have not just life, but eternal life.
-Life is so precious that He has made a manifestation of it that will endure forever at such a quality that we can’t understand.
-If life one day will never cease and be of incomprehensible glory, the n life now has value.
+Eternal life is not just life without end.
+It is life that will endure forever at such a quality that we can’t understand.
+If life one day will never cease and can be of incomprehensible glory, then life now has value.